-When it comes to writing any paper, unless you're an editor, or a top English major spelling and grammar issues are bound to come about.
+When it comes to writing any paper unless you are hiring a custom thesis writer at Thesishelpers.com, major spelling and grammar issues are bound to come about.
 Lets face it humans arent perfect, but in order to present a PhD paper it must be in tip top shape.
 Here are some common mistakes students tend to make while writing such papers, and how they can go about avoiding them.

 Mistakes to avoid

 - Topics that are too big: Many PhD students go about choosing topics which are way too big for them to discuss in length and in a meaningful way to leave a contribution behind to the university and subject.
 As researchers in universities have large budgets, and numerous resources at their disposal they can handle such topics.
 You however do not have this luxury and should concentrate on a more focused topic.